 HLM’s Living & Communities team are perhaps most at home designing complex mixed-use schemes where there is a real opportunity to cater for the provision of public services at the very heart of our communities.
-At Bermondsey Works we were able to create a truly mixed-use development which provides one of our most basic functions of society – that of learning from the youngest age.
+At Bermondsey Works, we were able to create a truly mixed-use development which provides one of our most basic functions of society – that of learning from the youngest age.
 Our design integrates a new primary school into the heart of an exciting and innovative development of 58 new homes; bringing a genuinely collaborative approach to the concepts of learning & community.

-The design concept combines the provision of a horizontal block of 6 storeys to make a strong street frontage and a tower element to provide an important landmark element where the wider land parcel comes to a promontory adjacent to the old Kent road.
-At the base of each lies a separate and distinct education element comprising a new primary school for the borough and a new city of London sixth form college respectively.
-Each provides high quality facilities for the local & wider community, as well as high quality animation to the street.
+The design concept combines the provision of a horizontal block of 6 storeys to make a strong street frontage, and a tower element to provide an important landmark where the wider land parcel comes to a promontory adjacent to the Old Kent Road.
+At the base of each lies a separate and distinct education element comprising a new Primary School for the Borough and a new City of London Sixth Form College.
+Each provides high-quality facilities for the local and wider community, as well as high-quality frontages and animation to the street.

 The ‘street’ building houses, Le Corbusier-inspired, innovative inter-locking duplex apartments, which by virtue of requiring corridors only at every other floor, deliver unique levels of efficiency of over 90% NSA/GIA; whilst also providing fully dual-aspect homes.
 This typology was developed in response to a highly challenging site – a narrow plot along an east-west axis, resulting in a considerable amount of northerly aspect – on which a typical residential design solution would have resulted in poor quality living environments.
 The interlocking duplex typology achieves light-filled dual-aspect homes benefitting from natural cross-ventilation throughout, whilst offering the sense of more traditional family homes through the split-level arrangement despite being part of a high-density development.